Vermont Water Quality at a Glance

 Is Vermont Water Safe to Drink?

-• Private Well Vulnerability: 260,000 Vermonters (40%) on private wells with no required PFAS testing; many discovering contamination years after moving
+• Private Well Vulnerability: 260,000 Vermonters (40%) on private wells with no required PFAS testing; contamination can appear in wells that tested clean just a few years earlier

-• Natural Contaminants: Arsenic, uranium, and radon naturally occurring in bedrock affecting groundwater; manganese causing taste/staining issues
+• Natural Contaminants: Arsenic, uranium, radon, and manganese naturally occurring in bedrock affecting groundwater across the state

 Read the full report below for detailed analysis, county-specific data, and actionable recommendations for Vermont residents.

-Vermont – The Green Mountain State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+Vermont – The Green Mountain State – Water Quality Report 2026: PFAS Testing, New Regulations & Safety Across Your State

 Vermont state map